aws-samples/non-profit-blockchain/README.md

 * [Part 3:](ngo-rest-api/README.md) Run the RESTful API server.
 * [Part 4:](ngo-ui/README.md) Run the application.

+## Cleanup

+To clean up your resources delete the Hyperledger Fabric network managed by Amazon Managed Blockchain and the AWS CloudFormation template as follows:

+* In the AWS CloudFormation console delete the stack with the stack name `<your network>-fabric-client-node`
+* In the Amazon Managed Blockchain console delete the member for your network.
+This will delete the peer node, the member, and finally, the Fabric network (assuming you created only one member)
+* In the AWS Cloud9 console delete your AWS Cloud9 instance

 ## License

 This library is licensed under the Apache 2.0 License.